intel/afxdp-plugins-for-kubernetes/README.md

 }
 ```

-> **_NOTE:_** that the above is not a fully working example as the pools have not yet been configured with devices.
-This will not pass the device plugin's config validation.*
+> **_NOTE_1:_** that the above is not a fully working example as the pools have not yet been configured with devices.
+This will not pass the device plugin's config validation.

-> **_NOTE:_** Each pool created will require its own network attachment definition.
+> **_NOTE_2:_** Each pool created will require its own network attachment definition.
 See the [Running Pods](#running-pods) section above and the [network-attachment-definition.yaml](./examples/network-attachment-definition.yaml) example file for more info.
 The resource name provided as `k8s.v1.cni.cncf.io/resourceName` must match the pool name.

 ### Pool Drivers